 Full moon nights are a magical time to visit Glacier Point, where John Muir and US President Teddy Roosevelt once camped out.
 During summer, amateur astronomy clubs host star parties at the Amphitheater in cooperation with the National Park Service.

 Note Glacier Point Road is usually closed beyond the Badger Pass ski area from November until late May or early June.

 Four Mile Trail Connecting Glacier Point and Yosemite Valley

 The Four Mile Trail (actually 4.8 miles) can be hiked one-way during the summer by purchasing a one-way bus tour ticket between Yosemite Valley and Glacier Point.
 Note that tours can fill, so it is recommended to first ride the bus and then hike your return trip.
-Please visit a DNC tour desk for details.
+Please visit an Aramark tour desk for details.

-It is strongly recommended that you take the hikers’ bus to Glacier Point and hike down, rather than parking at Glacier Point and planning to catch the hikers’ bus back up.
+It is strongly recommended that you take the hikers’ bus (www.travelyosemite.com/things-to-do/guided-bus-tours/) and hike down, rather than parking at Glacier Point and planning to catch the hikers’ bus back up.